 $109,676,311

-The film is a sci-fi psychological thriller involving the one-upmanship and rivalry between two magicians, Robert Angier and Alfred Borden.
+The film is a mind-bending sci-fi psychological thriller that explores the intense rivalry and relentless one-upmanship between two magicians, Robert Angier and Alfred Borden.

 ActionDramaSci-Fi